-Nevada Sunrise has been active in the exploration and acquisition of mineral properties during the first several months of 2016, all focused in Nevada, one of the best mining jurisdictions in the world.
-The Company is adapting to a changing marketplace, and in 2015 made the decision to explore for lithium brines in Nevada.
-We intend to maintain our three Nevada gold properties during these volatile times for precious metals, and at the same time offer its shareholders the potential rewards that a new lithium discovery might offer.
+Nevada Sunrise has been active in the acquisition, exploration and evaluation of mineral properties, all focused in Nevada, one of the best mining jurisdictions in the world.
+As a complement to its Nevada gold and silver properties, the Company made the decision in 2015 to explore for lithium brines near North America's only producing lithium mine at Silver Peak.
+The Company intends to maintain and explore its Nevada precious metals properties, and at the same time offer our shareholders the potential rewards that new lithium discoveries may bring.

-A resource estimate for the Kinsley Mountain Gold Project was produced by the Pilot Gold Inc. - Nevada Sunrise joint venture and filed on SEDAR in late 2015.
-We consider this an important milestone and a good foundation for future growth of the gold resource at Kinsley Mountain.
-Pilot Gold Inc. has developed new drill targets by 3-D modeling of integrated geological, geochemical and geophysical data and began a drilling program at Kinsley Mountain in April 2016.
+In November 2015, a resource estimate for the Kinsley Mountain Gold Project was produced by the Pilot Gold Inc. - Nevada Sunrise joint venture and filed on SEDAR.
+Pilot Gold Inc. (now Liberty Gold Inc., "Liberty Gold") has developed new drill targets by 3-D modeling of integrated geological, geochemical and geophysical data and completed a drilling program at Kinsley Mountain.
+A property-wide airborne VTEM survey was flown at Kinsley Mountain in late 2016 and has provided an important addition to the Kinsley Mountain exploration database for future exploration at the property.
+In April 2017, a drilling program began at Kinsley Mountain and the Company awaits a report from Liberty Gold on the results of the program.